fixm-ccb/FIXM-Core-4.2.0-testing/docs/general-guidance/date-time-specification.md

 The mapping of the XSD type dateTime to native structures in various development contexts is not always 1-1 and may exhibit a wide variety of difficulties depending on the tooling and runtime context.
-In particular, the trailing character ‘z’ indicating UTC may actually be stripped/omitted, leading to FIXM times being interpreted as local times instead of UTC times by some applications.
+In particular, the trailing character `Z` indicating UTC may actually be stripped/omitted, leading to FIXM times being interpreted as local times instead of UTC times by some applications.
 FIXM implementers are therefore invited to crosscheck that their systems correctly interpret